-Following the dissolution of the IEF on March 31, 2015 (see Note 19), the OSC began recovering costs that are in accordance with subparagraph 3.4(2)(b)(ii) of the Securities Act (Ontario) which was amended on June 20, 2012 to expand the purposes for which enforcement monies may be designated to include "for use by the Commission for the purpose of educating investors or promoting or otherwise enhancing knowledge and information of persons regarding the operation of the securities and financial markets" ("investor education costs").
+Beginning April 1, 2015, the OSC began recovering costs that are in accordance with subparagraph 3.4(2)(b)(ii) of the Securities Act (Ontario) which was amended on June 20, 2012 to expand the purposes for which enforcement monies may be designated to include "for use by the Commission for the purpose of educating investors or promoting or otherwise enhancing knowledge and information of persons regarding the operation of the securities and financial markets" ("investor education costs").
 The OSC developed guidelines to assist in determining which costs would be in accordance with subparagraph 3.4(2)(b)(ii).
 The OSC exercised judgement in evaluating the types of costs incurred which would be in accordance with these guidelines.
-See Note 20 for a summary of costs recovered.
+See Note 19 for a summary of costs recovered.